 Missions allow you to work towards a number of cash bonuses by completing milestones.
-For example, at the time of writing, you can earn a frozen bonus of £1 if you buy 5 frozen products before 24th August.
+For example, at the time of writing, you can earn a frozen bonus of £1 if you buy 5 frozen products.

 ASDA Money Credit Card

 You can earn further rewards and grow your Cashpot even further by using the ASDA money credit card.
-Earn 2% cashback on your ASDA spend for the first 60 days from account opening.
-Cashback then reverts to 1% cashback on all ASDA spending and 0.3% on everything else.
+Earn 1% cashback on all ASDA spending and 0.3% on everything else.
 We explain more in our ASDA Money credit card review.